Imposter Syndrome: What It Really Means, and How to Overcome It

 By: The Humphrey Group

 Maya Angelou, Tom Hanks, Meryl Streep, Michelle Obama, Albert Einstein.
-Most of the world agrees that these are exceptional people, yet they’ve all admitted to feeling like an imposter or fraud, or as though their work doesn’t stack up to its acclaim.
+Most of the world agrees that these are exceptional people, yet they’ve all admitted to experiencing imposter syndrome, feeling like imposters or frauds, and doubting whether their work truly measures up to its acclaim.

 It’s hard to believe they would feel that way, but it goes to show how “imposter syndrome” can strike anyone.
 If you’ve ever felt like you don’t deserve to be in your role, or like your success has just been a fluke, then you’re in the company of some objectively successful people who have felt the same way.

-That’s because the phenomenon of imposter syndrome isn’t really about what’s reflected in reality, but rather what is felt within.
+That’s because the phenomenon of imposter syndrome isn’t really about what’s reflected, but rather what is felt within.
 Let’s unpack imposter syndrome, find out how to identify it, and discover some key ways to overcome it.

 Defining Imposter Syndrome